michaelvdow/Practice_2015/README.md

 http://programmingbydoing.com/

 Robotics programming tutorial:
 Look over this github for an example on how to program the robot.
 If you don't understand something, you can check the WPILIB javadoc.
+To use that, download this github repository and click the index.html file in the javadoc folder.

 =============